ShashaHan-collab/HubDiseaseAccruals/README.md

 2. Statistical significance testing: Assesses the significance of disease chains via binomial testing

-3. Trajectory construction: Builds disease trajectories as sequences of three distinct diseases (D₁ → D₂ → D₃)
+3. Trajectory construction: Builds disease trajectories as sequences of three distinct diseases (D₁ → D₂ → D₃).
+The framework is extensible to longer sequences, though the current analysis focuses on triplets.

 4. Healthcare utilization analysis: Implements longitudinal tracking of healthcare costs and utilization along trajectories